Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 23 Agustus 2025 09.00.31 UTC
+- WIB: Sabtu, 23 Agustus 2025 10.09.10 UTC
-- WITA: Sabtu, 23 Agustus 2025 10.00.31 UTC
+- WITA: Sabtu, 23 Agustus 2025 11.09.10 UTC
-- WIT: Sabtu, 23 Agustus 2025 11.00.31 UTC
+- WIT: Sabtu, 23 Agustus 2025 12.09.10 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

 Kategori: friendship